pianobooster/PianoBooster/BUILD.md

 debug or release etc.) and compile.

 To make a self contained application bundle use QT's macdeployqt tool (included in QT 4.5.0).

-# BSD Unix

-It's recommends to build with enabled NO_LANGS.

 # Windows